-2019 Marmoset Community White Paper
+2021 Marmoset Community White Paper

-Central to the mission of the BRAIN initiative is the creation of innovative technologies and gathering of information for understanding how individual cell types and complex neural circuits interact in space and time to generate normal brain function and dysfunction in the diseased brain.
-Priority research areas of the BRAIN Initiative include the generation of a census of cell types, and understanding circuit wiring, the function of specific cell types and circuits via causal manipulations, and large scale multi-area interactions.
-Current research towards these goals is still largely centered on the mouse model, due to this species' small brain size and amenability to genetic manipulations.
-However, this animal model is proving inadequate to understand the full complexity of the human brain and behavior.
+Central to the mission of the BRAIN initiative is the creation and application of innovative technologies and gathering of information for understanding how individual cell types and complex neural circuits interact in space and time to generate normal brain function and dysfunction in the diseased brain.
+Priority research areas of the BRAIN Initiative include the generation of brain cell atlases, understanding circuit wiring, the function of specific cell types and circuits via causal manipulations, large scale multi-area interactions, and the link between brain function and behavior.
 Marmosets offer unique advantages for both developing new technologies and expanding our knowledge of the brain.
 As non-human primates, this New World species is within the same taxonomic family as humans (Order: Primates) and share the core brain architecture and broad behavioral repertoire.
 For example, marmosets have an extensively developed prefrontal cortex, and their motor control, sensory perception and social cognition is very similar to those of humans.
 In contrast to the more commonly used macaque monkey, however, they offer the advantage of a much smaller body (300-400gr in weight), a small lissencephalic brain, a shorter gestational period (5-6 months) and life span (8-12 yrs of age), a faster maturational period (sexual maturity is reached around 1.5 yrs of age), and high fecundity (producing litters of 2-3 offspring).
-These advantages make marmosets an ideal non-human primate species to address the goals of the BRAIN Initiative.
+These advantages make marmosets an ideal nonhuman primate species to address many goals of the BRAIN Initiative.
 For example, the fast maturation and high fecundity of the marmoset is a great advantage for the generation of transgenic lines.
 Indeed, recent advances in genetic engineering in marmosets have opened new pathways to study the brain, allowing modeling of disorders with a genetic component, such as Alzheimer's disease, Schizophrenia, Autism and Huntington's disease, in which mouse models have so far been unsuccessful in translation to humans.
 Moreover, the marmoset small brain size is ideal for studying circuit wiring and connectomics in a complex non-human primate brain that is several orders of magnitudes smaller than the macaque brain, whose large brain size still poses a big data challenge for computational tools.
-Additionally, in contrast to the large and convoluted macaque brain, the marmoset's small lissencephalic brain allows the accessibility needed for brain-wide, high resolution in vivo imaging techniques, such as two-photon microscopy.
+Additionally, in contrast to the large and convoluted macaque brain, the marmoset's small lissencephalic brain allows the accessibility needed for brainwide, high resolution in vivo imaging techniques, such as two-photon microscopy.